XiaoLi0614/HampaAE/README.md

 Open the produced file in editor to collect results: ```0.txt, 1.txt, 2.txt, 3.txt ```

+Here are some tips to read that result:

+1. The results recorded in the ```0.txt, 1.txt, 2.txt, 3.txt ``` have redundancy.
+You only need the response time for each method in the use-case and the RB, TOB and Ack number to reproduce Fig.7. and Fig.8.
+Here the ```Ack number``` in the result text file is exactly the ```P2P number``` in Fig.7. (a) and (c).

+2. In order to calculate the ratio in Fig.7. (a) and (c),  you need to divid the message number by the base-line recency bound situation.

+In the bank account use-case, the baseline recency bound situation is when the recency bound is 21.

+In the movie use-case, the baseline recency bound situation is when the recency bound is 2.
+But for the TOB ratio, we are comparing the number of TOB messages sent with the situation where there is no buffer(the blocking protocol in the related work: Hamsaz).
+In this case, all the method calls in the conflict cover(book and sReserve) will go through TOB.
+To compute the TOB ratio for movie use-case, divide the TOB number from the experiment results by the the sum of book method number and sReserve number.

+3. We add different query methods(```querySpace```, ```querySpaces``` and ```queryReservations```) in the movie use-case to make it more consistent with other part of our paper.
+Just treat them as ```query``` will be fine.

 (Optional) We provid python files to help with calculating the average from 4 replica's results.
 The following command will produce ```collect_usecase_channel_recencybound.txt ``` under the ```/home/user/CoordinationSynthesis/statistic``` folder.

 Go to the project's root directory: ```/home/user/CoordinationSynthesis```